raspberrypilearning/hair-today/en/step_5.md

 + In exactly the same way, add the file name of the hair image inside the second image tag

-You should see both images appear in the area to the right of the code area, but they might not be positioned very well.
+You should see both images appear in the area to the right of the code area, but the hair might be floating around somewhere!

 ![See both images](images/both-images.png)